-People often ask me if there was one thing that people with Hashimoto’s could do right away to feel better and that is balancing your blood sugar!!
-Balancing blood sugar levels should be one of the priorities for anyone who is hoping to overcome autoimmune thyroiditis and adrenal fatigue.
-Balancing my blood sugar made a big difference for me, helping with my anxiety levels and reducing my thyroid antibodies.
+Balancing blood sugar levels should be one of the top priorities for anyone who is hoping to overcome autoimmune thyroiditis (and adrenal fatigue).
+It was one of the first interventions I tried when working to heal my own thyroid condition, and it made a big difference for me, helping to lower my anxiety levels and reduce my thyroid antibodies.

-Before I balanced my blood sugar, I would get “hangry” (hungry + angry) multiple times per day as the high carbohydrate foods I was eating were making me have huge blood sugar swings.
-What I didn’t know, is that these swings were also weakening my adrenals and causing a spike in my thyroid antibodies.
+I wasn’t aware that I had blood sugar issues when I was first diagnosed (despite being a self-admitted sugar addict).
+I was thin — therefore, I assumed that I was healthy.
+However, I would get “hangry” (hungry + angry) multiple times per day, as the high carbohydrate foods I had consumed were causing me to experience huge blood sugar swings.
+What I didn’t know is that these swings were also weakening my adrenals and causing a spike in my thyroid antibodies.

 Blood sugar imbalances have been described as adding “fuel to the fire” in autoimmune thyroid disease by many practitioners who focus on reversing Hashimoto’s.